Subaru Outback Insurance Rates

 Rates are averaged for all Subaru Outback models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on car insurance requires being a good driver, having good credit, paying for small claims out-of-pocket, and qualifying for all possible discounts.
-Spend time shopping around every year by requesting quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from local insurance agencies.
+Finding cheaper rates on car insurance not only requires being a low-risk driver, but also having a positive credit history, paying for small claims out-of-pocket, and consideration of higher deductibles.
+Compare rates at least once a year by getting quotes from direct car insurance companies, and also from local insurance agencies.

-- Drivers age 16 to 20 are the costliest to insure, with premiums being up to $415 each month if they have full coverage
+- Teen drivers are the costliest to insure, with premiums being up to $415 each month if full coverage is purchased

 Are Subarus cheap to insure? and How much does it cost to insure a Subaru Outback?
 Full coverage for a Subaru Outback costs $1,378 a year, or $114 a month.